openc/openc_bot/README.md

 You often learn a lot about a domain whilst working on a scraper and it's important that this is saved with the bot.
 Follow the instructions in the generated `README` file and you should be off to a good start.
 It's important for others to be able to review and understand what you've written in case they need to work on it in future.

+## Other things to consider
+-[] explain about data that stops existing
+-[] Notes on incremental search vs iterative search -[] example sqlite for checking data

 ## FAQs